-A Non-Governmental Organisation in Formal Consultative Relations with UNESCO
+A Non-Governmental Organization in Formal Consultative Relations with UNESCO

-The ICTM Study Group on Music Archaeology was founded in the early 1980s.
-The study group aims to study music cultures and musical behaviours, including song and dance, from the past and from all over the world.
-The study field combines musicological and archaeological perspectives, and includes an array of related disciplines (such as organology, music iconography, choreography, acoustics, experimental archaeology, ethnoarchaeology, ethnohistory, philology, epigraphy, etc.).
-For comparisons with the living traditions, ethnomusicological perspectives are strongly relevant.
-The homepage of the study group includes information on past conferences and publications.
-For more information, you are invited to visit http://ictm-music-archaeology.blogspot.de/
+The ICTM Study Group on Music Archaeology has been founded in the early 1980s.
+The study group aims to study music cultures and musical practices, including song and dance, from the past and from all over the world.
+The study field combines musicological and archaeological perspectives, and includes an array of related disciplines.
+The homepage of the study group provides information on symposia and publications (currently under construction).
+For a brief description of the history of the study group, see the Introduction in Music & Ritual: Bridging Material & Living Cultures (Publications of the ICTM Study Group on Music Archaeology, Vol. 1), ed. by R. Jiménez / R. Till / M. Howell (Ekho Verlag, Berlin 2014).

 Business meeting held on 9 July 2007, at the 39th ICTM World Conference in Vienna.